 and Peleliu were assaulted by a force comprising

-the First Marine Division (Reinforced) and the U. S. Army 81st Division "Wildcat".
+the 1st Marine Division (Reinforced) and the U. S. Army 81st Division "Wildcat".

 The 81st's 321st and 322nd Regimental Combat Teams were landed